riazvm/nsxtk8smicrosegmentation/README.md

 2.  **Check tags for pods in NSXT**

-Login to NSXT and Navigate to Advanced Networking & Security Switching Ports
+Login to NSX-T Manager and navigate to Advanced Networking & Security > Switching > Ports The pods service-a, service-b, service-c and service-d would have a logical port assigned to them.

 The pods service-a , service-b, service-c and service-d would have a logical port assigned to them